keab/os3m-hardware/Ergo_mech/README.md

 * Ergonomic shape
 * Made to have a 2 mm soft insert
 * Compartment for adding dead weight
-* Designed to have up to four 6x6x5 mm SPST switches that can be connected to the PCB (Note: firmware is not yet ready for this)
+* Designed to have up to four 6x6x5 mm SPST switches that can be connected to the PCB (Matching firmware can be found in https://github.com/keab/os3m-firmware/tree/buttons)
 * The bottom has recesses for gluing in rubber "feet"

 The design is made in Solid Edge Community Version, which is free so anyone should be able to extend the work if you like.
 Note that the files cannot (according to Siemens) be opened in the *commercial* version of Solid Edge.
 It's my first use of this tool so don't be suprised if you see that some features could have been done in a smarter way.